doofin/hugo-docs-theme/README.md

 ## Project architecture
 The theme uses the following technologies:
 - sass for styling, under the `layouts/partials/head/index.html`, which invokes hugo's sass processor

+To learn more about directory structure, see [Hugo directory structure](https://gohugo.io/getting-started/directory-structure/)

 ## License

 This theme is available under the [MIT license](https://github.com/onweru/compose/blob/master/LICENSE).